-The Virginia Medicaid Program covers a variety of psychiatric services under the Addiction and Recovery Treatment Services (ARTS), Community Mental Health Rehabilitation Services (CMHRS) and Psychiatric Services benefits for eligible members..
+The Virginia Medicaid Program covers a variety of psychiatric services under the Addiction and Recovery Treatment Services (ARTS), Mental Health Services and Psychiatric Services benefits for eligible members.
 This chapter describes the requirements for the provision of Inpatient and Outpatient Psychiatric Services, including Mental Health Clinic Services.

-All providers of psychiatric services are responsible for adhering to this manual, available on the DMAS website portal, their provider contract with the Managed Care Organizations (MCOs) and the Behavioral Health Services Administrator (BHSA), all DMAS policies and state and federal regulations.
+All providers of psychiatric services are responsible for adhering to this manual, available on the DMAS website portal, their provider contract with the Managed Care Organizations (MCOs) and all DMAS policies and state and federal regulations.